Sinas Dramis in the News

 - Local Bike Attorney Makes 250-Mile Trek To Kids Safety Event — FOX 47 spotlighted attorney Bryan Waldman’s 250-mile bicycle ride to Traverse City, where he participated in the Sinas Dramis Law Firm’s annual “Lids for Kids” bike helmet giveaway and safety event.

-- “Lids For Kids” Coverage — Sinas Dramis attorneys talk about about the firm’s annual bike helmet giveaway and bicycle safety event in Lansing, Grand Rapids and Traverse City.
+- “Lids For Kids” Coverage — Sinas Dramis attorneys talk about the firm’s annual bike helmet giveaway and bicycle safety event in Lansing, Grand Rapids, and Traverse City.

 For more media events, see TV Interviews.